openssl/otc/futures.md

 - yescrypt KDF

+- Secret sharing
+  Shamir's secret sharing or a different scheme or several?
+  Command line application plus a C API

 - create EVP_PRF (hybrid between KDF, MAC and RAND)
   - [#14543](https://github.com/openssl/openssl/issues/14543)
   Our PRFs are part of KDF, however MACs are also used in this role and the